 If specific websites share a theme with your infographic, you can try Email outreach to contact the owners and see if they are interested in posting it.

 The principle is simple, you create a list of websites, such as blogs on SEO or marketing, and write a proposal to use your infographic to their owners.

 For this to work, try to personalise every email.
 Otherwise, it might look like simple spam, and the owner won’t read it through.

 If the website owner likes your offer, he will add the infographic to the article on the subject and link where he got this infographic.

-That’s called an email outreach; you just write to bloggers and ask for something on mutually beneficial terms.
+That's called an email outreach; you just write to bloggers and ask for something on mutually beneficial terms.
 Try to make your offer benefits for both parties.
-If the website owner does not see any profit in a partnership, he will likely refuse.
+If the website owner sees no profit in a partnership, he will likely refuse.

-The more sites you write to, the better; make a list beforehand, and you will save a lot of time.
+The more sites you write to, the better; make a list beforehand, saving time.

 Author Bio: Michael Kuzmin, founder of 10х Agency.
 More than ten years in Sales & Marketing.
 For the past four years specialising in link-building services and improvement of Google ranking.